jaeyunn15/Thunder/README.md

+# 🚧🚧🚧🚧 Work In Progress 🚧🚧🚧🚧

 # Thunder

 A WebSocket library that draws heavily from the [Scarlet](https://github.com/Tinder/Scarlet) by Tinder.
+The overall design of this library is very similar to Scarlet.
 Currently, support only for Coroutine Flow.

 ---
 ## Download First